How to Use Ahrefs Mobile: A Step-by-Step Guide

 After running a site audit, you might have a long list of potential fixes.
 The key is to start with changes that will make the biggest difference.
 Focus on foundational elements like implementing a responsive design that automatically adjusts to any screen size.
 This ensures a consistent experience for every user, whether they are on a phone, tablet, or desktop.
 Page speed is another critical priority, as slow-loading pages are a major reason visitors leave.
 Use the issues identified in your Ahrefs audit to create a task list, then sort it by impact.
 You should also regularly test your website for new problems to stay ahead of any usability issues that could harm your rankings.

-Set Mobile KPIs
+How to Set Meaningful Mobile KPIs

 To understand if your optimization efforts are working, you need to define and track specific Key Performance Indicators (KPIs).
 This moves you from guessing to knowing.
 A great starting point is to regularly check how much organic traffic your website gets from mobile devices.
 You can find this data in Google Analytics or by using the Performance report in Google Search Console.
 Simply filter by device to see your mobile traffic and compare it to desktop.
 Other useful KPIs include mobile keyword rankings, bounce rate on mobile, and mobile conversion rates.
 Tracking these metrics will give you clear feedback on what’s working and where you still need to improve.

-Monitor Mobile Performance
+How to Monitor Your Mobile Performance

 Mobile optimization is not a one-time project; it’s an ongoing commitment.
 You need to continuously monitor your site’s performance to maintain your progress.
 Use Google’s Mobile-Friendly Test tool to run periodic checks and review the mobile usability report in Google Search Console for any new errors.
 It’s also important to ensure Google can properly crawl and index your mobile site.
 This involves checking for blocked resources and using canonical tags correctly to avoid duplicate content issues.
 While manual checks are useful, platforms offering automated SEO maintenance can handle this continuous monitoring for you, ensuring your site stays optimized according to the latest best practices.